webdesignsbytom/dummy_client/README.md

 We create the useAnalytics hook to import a tracking helper into any page or component.

 Login to google tags and create one for each site and get the DNS code.

+## Light and Dark Mode

+In 'tailwind.config.js' change 'darkmode:' to 'media' for auto detect and 'class' for a toggle switch

 ## Launch